Vortex dynamics in trabeculated embryonic ventricles: Immersed Boundary Method

 The immersed boundary method \cite{Peskin:2002} was used to solve for the flow velocities within the geometric model from Section \ref{Geometry}.
-The immersed boundary method has been successfully used to study the fluid dynamics of a variety of biological problems in the intermediate Reynolds number range, defined here as $0.01<Re<1000$ (see, for example, \cite{Jung:2001,Hershlag:2011,Bhalla:2013a,Tytell:2010}).
+The immersed boundary method (IB) has been successfully used to study the fluid dynamics of a variety of biological problems in the intermediate Reynolds number range, defined here as $0.01<Re<1000$ (see, for example, \cite{Jung:2001,Hershlag:2011,Bhalla:2013a,Tytell:2010}).
+Although, IB is capable of solving fully coupled fluid-structure interaction systems, here we only use it to solve fluid flow through complex model geometry.
 The model consists of stiff boundaries that are immersed within an incompressible fluid of dynamic viscosity, $\mu$, and density, $\rho$.
 The fluid motion is described using the full 2D Navier-Stokes equations in Eulerian form, given a

 where ${\bf{u}}({\bf{x}},t) = (u({\bf{x}},t),v({\bf{x}},t))$ is the fluid velocity, $p(\bf{x},t)$ is the pressure, ${\bf{F}}({\bf{x}},t)$ is the force per unit volume (area in $2D$) applied to the fluid by the immersed boundary, i.e., the ventricle geometry.
 The independent variables are the position, ${{\bf{x}}}= (x,y)$, and time, $t$.
 Eq.(\ref{Navier_Stokes}) is equivalent to the conservation of momentum for a fluid, while Eq.(\ref{Incompressibility}) is a condition mandating that the fluid is incompressible. \\